Have you ever read news updates mentioning rising unemployment or falling payrolls yet you don’t have a clue what these mean for the forex market?

 The jobless claims report shows the number of individuals who filed for unemployment benefits.
 Now, make sure you take note of this because it can get confusing: A positive figure means that some people lost jobs during the period while a negative figure reflects job creation.

 The U.S. releases its initial jobless claims data on a weekly basis, usually every Thursday.
-And just as the Brits refer to potato chips as crips and mom as mum, the U.K. version of the jobless claims report is called the claimant count change and is released every month.
+And just as the Brits refer to potato chips as crips and mom as a mum, the U.K. version of the jobless claims report is called the claimant count change and is released every month.

 Why are these reports important?